 Students in this course learn a variety of means to assess literacy ability and develop instructional interventions to address identified areas of need to promote learners' success.
 Cognitive, sociocultural, and affective factors related to the child's literacy development are addressed.
-A field experience is included, giving students the opportunity to assess and tutor struggling readers.
-Prerequisites: Admission to Teacher Certification Program; EDUC 4324 or 4325 or 4326 or permission of instructor.
+Prerequisites: Admission to Teacher Certification Program; EDUC 4324 or 4325 or 4326, or permission of instructor.
 FS